goby-lang/goby/cmd/binder/Readme.md

 # binder

-A helper cli for generating goby class bindings for go structures.
+A helper cli for generating gooby class bindings for go structures.

 ## Usage
 binder -in file_name.go -type MyGoType